azjayhawk/client-support-script/✅ Monthly Checklist Client Tracker Google Sheet Instructions.md

   * Ensure client time is accurately reflected for each client.
 * Make a copy of the Master Tracker Sheet and save it as the month just past for future records.
 Use copy and paste and make sure to paste special values only.

-* Bill Clients - Add any uncovered overage to clients in Stripe and note those purchases on the master tracker.
+* Bill Clients - Add any uncovered overage to clients in Stripe.
+Help Doc - https://docs.radiateu.com/docs/support-and-or-one-time-payment-to-stripe/
+* Note those purchases on the master tracker and in the block history tab.

 * Verify Client Statuses	In the Client Directory, confirm that:
   * Active clients are marked as "Active" in Column D.